Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 🐟

-1.5 lbs fresh salmon fillet
+1.5 lbs fresh salmon fillet, fully cooked

 1 cup low-sodium broth